SPELL: Self-Play Reinforcement Learning for Evolving Long-Context Language Models: Preliminaries

-\paragraph{Group Relative Policy Optimization (GRPO)} For long-context inputs, the quadratic complexity of the attention mechanism renders PPO~\citep{schulman2017proximal}, which relies on generalized advantage estimation (GAE)~\citep{schulman2015high} via a value network, computationally prohibitive.
+where $c = \text{Concat}(c_1,c_2, \dots,c_n)$, $\mathcal{D}$ is the training dataset, $\pi_{\text{ref}}$ denotes a reference policy, and $\beta$ controls the strength of the KL regularization to prevent large deviations from the reference policy. \paragraph{Group Relative Policy Optimization (GRPO)} For long-context inputs, the quadratic complexity of the attention mechanism renders PPO~\citep{schulman2017proximal}, which relies on generalized advantage estimation (GAE)~\citep{schulman2015high} via a value network, computationally prohibitive.
 Therefore, we employ GRPO~\citep{shao2024deepseekmath} to optimize the objective in Eq.~(\ref{eq:vanilla_rl}).
 For each input $(c, q)$, GRPO first samples a group of $G$ candidate responses $\{y_i\}_{i=1}^G$ from the old policy $\pi_{\theta_{\text{old}}}$.
 It then estimates the advantage through group-wise reward \textit{z}-score normalization, thereby obviating the need for a separate value network.
 Formally, the objective is:

 where $\rho_{i,t}(\theta) = \frac{\pi_{\theta}(y_{i,t} | c,q, y_{i,<t})}{\pi_{\theta_{\text{old}}}(y_{i,t} | c,q, y_{i,<t})}$ is the importance sampling ratio for token $t$ in sequence $i$.
 The group-relative advantage $A_{i}$ is shared across tokens of the $i$-th sequence and computed by normalizing the sequence-level rewards $\{r_i\}_{i=1}^G$: